The BEST Fingerling Potato Recipe

-I learned how to cook potatoes by the caseload.
+I learned how to make them by the caseload.
 By the caseload of salt, too.
-Seriously.
-I was working in a restaurant in Philadelphia and gasped the first time I saw the chef unload a box — literally one 3-lb. box — of kosher salt into a pot, albeit a very large pot, filled with fingerling potatoes, water, many cloves of garlic and several bunches of rosemary and thyme.
+I was working at Fork in Philadelphia and gasped the first time I saw the chef unload a box — literally one 3-lb. box — of kosher salt into a pot, albeit a very large pot, filled with fingerling potatoes, water, many cloves of garlic and several bunches of rosemary and thyme.

 Bring the water to a boil, he instructed, then turn off the heat.
 The potatoes, he ensured, would finish cooking as they cooled.

 He was right.
 The potatoes were cooked perfectly, not the slightest bit overdone or dry, which can happen when potatoes are roasted.
 And moreover, they were seasoned perfectly, too, not a bit too salty and subtly infused with the flavors of rosemary, thyme, and garlic.